-- When selling after one year, the seller could possibly break even if they’re in a fast-growing market that has seen strong appreciation, but that’s a slim chance.
+When selling after one year, the seller could possibly break even if they’re in a fast-growing market that has seen strong appreciation.
 “In most situations, they’ll probably lose money when selling at the one-year mark,” Liu says.

-- When selling at the two-year mark, the biggest benefit is that you will qualify for the capital gains exclusion.
+When selling at the two-year mark, the biggest benefit is that you might qualify for the capital gains exemption if you lived in the home for at least two of the past five years before the sale.
 “While you will still incur selling costs, the tax-free appreciation after two years may be enough for you to at least break even,” says Liu.
-Be sure to consult with your real estate agent or tax professional to find out whether you’re eligible for the exclusion.
+Be sure to consult with your tax professional to find out whether you’re eligible for the exemption.

 Every situation is different.
-To determine whether you’ll lose money — and how much — follow these steps:
+To determine whether you might lose money — and how much — follow these steps:

 - Get an estimate of what your property is worth using a home value estimator.
-HomeLight’s Home Value Estimator steps you through a 7-question quiz to learn more about your home so we can provide the most accurate value possible.
+HomeLight’s Home Value Estimator walks you through a seven-question quiz to learn more about your home so we can provide the most accurate preliminary value estimate possible.

-- Deduct your outstanding mortgage balance (check with your loan servicer to find out the payoff amount, which could be different than the balance shown on your monthly statement),
+- Deduct your outstanding mortgage balance (check with your loan servicer to find out the payoff amount, which could be different from the balance shown on your monthly statement).

 - If you come up with a positive number (potential profit), deduct any short-term or long-term capital gains taxes if selling before the two-year mark.